innolitics/n2y/README.md

 ### v0.9.0

 - Replace the `filename_property` configuration option with the more generic `filename_template`.
-- Make it so we can render apges into any pandoc format
+- Make it so we can render pages into any pandoc format
 - Include properties as pandoc meta values
 - Add export config option to indicate if we should export YAML front matter